CentralReport/CentralReport/README.md

 **The first public alpha version is very close!**

 CentralReport runs on **Debian, Ubuntu and Mac OS X**.
 Right now, it's just a standalone version.
-It's free and very easy : install CentralReport and active the small web server included.
+It's free and very easy to use : install CentralReport and active the small web server included.
 You can monitor your host with a simple web browser :

 ![Mac Screenshot](https://raw.github.com/miniche/CentralReport/develop/tools/screenshots/Capture_Mac.png)

-__We are working on the cloud solution : you will be able to view all yours computers and servers, and set some email or push alerts.__
+__We are working on a cloud solution : you will be able to view all yours computers and servers, and set some email or push alerts.__

 ## Get in touch
 We are open to the world.
-If you want others informations, or if you want to help us, you can contact us.
+If you want more information or you are in a mood to collaborate, feel free to contact us.
 We will gladly answer to every email :-)